Deterministic generation of single B centers in hBN by one-to-one conversion from UV centers: Heralded activation of B centers

 (3) Shortly after, the electron beam is switched off manually, at time $t_3$, using the built-in blanking system of the SEM.

 (4) We repeat this process at eight different locations in a $4 \times 2$ array, with 1~$\mu$m distance between sites.

-The sample is subsequently characterized in photoluminescence (PL) at room temperature, in a confocal microscope.
+The sample is subsequently characterized in photoluminescence (PL) at room temperature, in a confocal microscope (see Methods).
 A pulsed laser emitting at 405~nm is used to excite the emitters.
 Figure~\ref{Array}b shows a PL confocal map of the sample.
 Eight luminescent spots are visible.
 The slight misalignment of the spot array originates from hysteresis of the piezoelectric positioner used to define the irradiation sites.
 The emitters are characterized in a Hanbury Brown and Twiss setup to estimate the number of emitters.
+The second-order correlation function $g^{(2)}(\tau)$ is measured as the histogram of the delay time between consecutive photon detection events, and fitted using a multipeak function (see Methods).
 A value of $g^{(2)}(0) < 0.5$ is attributed to a single emitter.
 An example of $g^{(2)}(0)$ is shown on Figure~\ref{Array}c, corresponding to the circled spot on Figure~\ref{Array}b.
 Among the eight sites, seven are single emitters, and one, indicated by the dotted circle on Figure~\ref{Array}b, has a higher $g^{(2)}(0)$.
 The latter corresponds to an event where two steps were observed before the electron beam was blanked.
 A workaround for such cases is proposed in the next section.

 This proof of principle demonstrates the ability to control the number of activated color centers.
-Without the active feedback developed in this work using in-situ CL monitoring, a Poisson distribution of the emitter numbers would have been obtained, yielding single centers in at most 37~\% of the irradiated spots (vs. 87 \% in the present case).
-In the following, we demonstrate an additional step to narrow down the distribution further in case of undesired double activation, as for one of the eight sites here.
+Without the active feedback developed in this work using \textit{in-situ} CL monitoring, a Poisson distribution of the emitter numbers would have been obtained, yielding single centers in at most 37~\% of the irradiated spots, which is the theoretical higher bound allowed by the Poisson distribution.
+We note that, in the absence of \textit{in-situ} monitoring, a yield of 33~\% has been obtained using calibrated irradiation.\cite{Gale22} In the following, we demonstrate an additional step to narrow down the distribution further in case of undesired double activation, as for one of the eight sites here.